keithamoss/mapa/README.md

 For deployment to a blank environment to work, we need to deploy in two stages: Infrastructure first, pushing the Docker image, and finally deployment of the application.

+1. Update `cdk.json` with the relevant context for the new environment
-1. Deploy UsEastCert and InfraStack `cdk deploy UsEastCertificateStack MapaInfraStack --context env=[env] --profile mapa-cdk-role`
+2. Deploy UsEastCert and InfraStack `cdk deploy UsEastCertificateStack MapaInfraStack --context env=[env] --profile mapa-cdk-role`
-2. Now build and push a Docker image for the application to use `manual_build_and_push_django_lambdas_image.sh` (change `[env]`)
+3. Now build and push a Docker image for the application to use `manual_build_and_push_django_lambdas_image.sh` (change `[env]`)
-3. Now deploy the application itself `cdk deploy MapaAppStack MapaStaticSiteStack --context env=[env] --profile mapa-cdk-role`
+4. Now deploy the application itself `cdk deploy MapaAppStack MapaStaticSiteStack --context env=[env] --profile mapa-cdk-role`
-4. Lastly, we can now add the application secrets in Secrets Manager (ref. `aws-secrets.[env].json` templates locally in this repo)
+5. Lastly, we can now add the application secrets in Secrets Manager (ref. `aws-secrets.[env].json` templates locally in this repo)

 # Destroying a stack

-If we need to completely destory a stack (for redeployment or otherwise), there's a few steps to go through:
+If we need to completely destroy a stack (for redeployment or otherwise), there's a few steps to go through:

 1. Empty the StaticSiteS3Bucket that contains the application assets first.
 (If you don't, CDK will complain it can't delete it.
 No need to archive it, if you redeploy the stack it'll all get rebuilt anyway.)
 2. Now you can safely destroy everything `cdk destroy UsEastCertificateStack MapaInfraStack MapaAppStack MapaStaticSiteStack --context env=[env] --profile mapa-cdk-role`
 3. Lastly, there's a few things that need cleaning up by hand that CDK doesn't take care of for us:
    3.1 Delete the ECR repo
-   3.2 Delete the relevant CloudWach Log Groups
+   3.2 Delete the relevant CloudWatch Log Groups
-   3.3 Delete (and archive) the contents of thr S3 logging bucket 3.4 Delete the StaticSiteS3Bucket
+   3.3 Delete (and archive) the contents of the S3 logging bucket 3.4 Delete the StaticSiteS3Bucket

 # GitHub Actions